aneto0/MARTe2/Docs/User/source/core/scheduling/threads.rst

 The framework offers three distinct sets of portables semaphores:

 - :vcisdoxygencl:`MutexSem`: mutex semaphore that offers exclusive access to a critical area;
-- :vcisdoxygencl:`EventSem`: barrier semaphore that, after being released, allow shared access to a critical area;
+- :vcisdoxygencl:`EventSem`: barrier semaphore that, after being released, allows shared access to a critical area;
 - :vcisdoxygencl:`FastPollingMutexSem` and :vcisdoxygencl:`FastPollingEventSem`: mutex and event semaphores that do not require an operating system scheduler.
-Both work by polling, with atomic operations, a given memory region.
+Both work by polling, with atomic operations, a given memory location.

 .. code-block:: c++